Training LLMs for Multi-Step Tool Orchestration with Constrained Data Synthesis and Graduated Rewards: Experiments

-\paragraph{Training Dynamics.} To understand \textit{why} single-component rewards fail, we examine the training dynamics (\Cref{fig:training-dynamics}).
-Training with $R_{\text{atomic}}$ only leads to \textit{orchestration collapse}: the model achieves near-perfect individual call accuracy ($R_{\text{atomic}} \to 0.97$) but loses the ability to coordinate multi-step sequences ($R_{\text{orch}} \to 0.35$).
-Conversely, $R_{\text{orch}}$ only leads to \textit{atomic collapse}: the model completes workflows ($R_{\text{orch}} \to 1.0$) but generates low-quality calls ($R_{\text{atomic}} \to 0.55$).
+As shown in \Cref{tab:reward-ablation}, both components are essential: using either alone substantially degrades performance, while the combined reward achieves the best results.
+The training dynamics in \Cref{fig:training-dynamics} reveal why.
+Training with $R_{\text{atomic}}$ only leads to \textit{orchestration collapse}: the model achieves near-perfect individual call accuracy but loses the ability to coordinate multi-step sequences.
+Conversely, $R_{\text{orch}}$ only leads to \textit{atomic collapse}: the model completes workflows in the correct order but generates low-quality calls.
+Further analysis (see \Cref{app:training-analysis} in the appendix) confirms that under $R_{\text{orch}}$ only training, AST validity remains reasonable but semantic validity collapses, indicating the model generates syntactically correct but semantically broken calls.

-\paragraph{Mechanism of Atomic Collapse.} \Cref{fig:ast-vs-semantic} further dissects the atomic collapse phenomenon by breaking down $R_{\text{atomic}}$ into its AST and semantic components.
-Under $R_{\text{orch}}$ only training, AST validity remains reasonable ($\sim$0.82), but semantic validity drops to $\sim$0.45.
-This indicates the model learns to generate \textit{syntactically correct but semantically broken} function calls---valid parameter names with invalid values that fail at execution.
-The combined reward avoids both failure modes by providing complementary learning signals: $R_{\text{orch}}$ guides tool selection and sequencing, while $R_{\text{atomic}}$ ensures parameter correctness.